-What Does an Industrial Machinery Mechanic Do?
+What Does an Industrial Maintenance Technician Do?

-- Clean, lubricate and maintain equipment and machinery
+- Clean, lubricate and maintain machinery

-- Repair machinery
+- Repair machinery and components

 - Weld and cut metal parts

-- Be proficient with electronics
+- Be proficient with electronics and industry control software

 - Adhere to all safety requirements